Demi-urge/menace_sandbox/docs/roi_tracker.md

 command calls `load_training_data()` to assemble the latest dataset and retrains the model at a fixed interval (default one hour).
-Pass `--interval` to adjust the cadence or `--once` to run a single cycle, which is useful for cron jobs:
+Pass `--interval` to adjust the cadence or `--once` to run a single cycle, which is useful for cron jobs. `refresh` performs the dataset rebuild step on a timer without retraining the model:

 ```cron
 0 * * * * python -m menace_sandbox.adaptive_roi_cli schedule --history sandbox_data/roi_history.json